RobinWijnant/docker-compose-dev-stack/README.md

 Use VHost example.localhost
 ```
 **Note:** Using *.localhost is recommended because it does not require to add an entry in the hosts file of your PC.
 Other domains like example.com work as well after modifying your hosts file.

+### Configure Visual Studio Code for PHP Debugging

+1. Install [PHP Debug Extension](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) by Felix Becker.

+2. Download PHP on your host machine.

+3. Set the path to the executable.
+For example:
+    ```Json
+    "php.validate.executablePath": "D:\\php-7\\php.exe",
+    ```

+**Note:** A seperate php version on the host machine is nessecary for PHP linting in VS Code.
+It is not a good solution but it is the only way to have linting.

 ### Bash cli on a service